envoyproxy/envoy-mobile/docs/root/api/stats.rst

 Pulse is Envoy Mobile's stats library, used for capturing client application time series metrics.
 Currently two types of metrics are supported: ``Counter`` and ``Gauge``.

-This library (like all of Enovy Mobile) is under active development.
+This library (like all of Envoy Mobile) is under active development.

 To leverage Pulse, obtain an instance of a ``PulseClient`` from an Envoy Mobile ``Engine`` (refer to :ref:`api_starting_envoy` for building an engine instance), and use it to